bibleexchange/romans__textbook/textbook/en/0701_married-to-another.md

 ### The service of the union with Jesus Christ

-From this union with Christ will come our service to Christ (vs. 6).
+From this union with Christ will come our service to Christ (v.
+6).

 - Serve with newness of life (6:4)
 - Serve in newness of Spirit (7:6)